-The world famous Victoria Falls is a natural wonder that defies description as its turbulent waters gush over a 110-metre high gorge.
+The world-famous Victoria Falls is a natural wonder that defies description as its turbulent waters gush over a 110-meter high gorge.
 The surrounding lush rainforest is teaming with wildlife, prevalent especially at dawn, so be prepared to get soaked in ‘the smoke that thunders’.
-With the worlds wildest white-water rafting, a heady 111m high bungee jump off the Victoria bridge and a heart-stopping zip line across the gaping gorge, this is every adrenaline junkie’s paradise.
+With the world's wildest white-water rafting, a heady 111m high bungee jump off the Victoria bridge, and a heart-stopping zip line across the gaping gorge, this is every adrenaline junkie’s paradise.

 An early morning speedboat heading to Livingstone and its ‘Morning Breezer’ experience is as exhilarating as it gets.
 Us wannabe heroes, bound for the Devil’s Pool, are collected from the jetty of the Royal Livingstone Hotel; here the guide gives us a brief safety talk and introduction of what to expect.